-LILIICI 712 Advanced Theories & Techniques of Hypnosis 3 cr.
-OR 714 Research Seminar in Clinical Hypnosis 3 cr.
+71.4 Describe Consider in Clinical III was sein 2 OR 712 Advanced Theories and Techniques of Hypnosis 3 cr.

+714 Research Seminar in Clinical Hypnosis 3 cr.

-- Satisfactory completion of 9 credit hours, including all required courses. - A cumulative grade point average of 3.0 or higher and no more than one grade of "C." - 3.
+- Satisfactory completion of 9 credit hours, including all required courses. - 2.
+A cumulative grade point average of 3.0 or higher and no more than one grade of "C." - 3.
 Submission of a completed Graduation Application and full payment of all outstanding tuition and fees. - 4.
 Faculty approval for graduation.

-Concentration & Certificate in Clinical Neuropsychology
+Concentration and Certificate in Clinical Neuropsychology

-Program Overview & History
+Program Overview and History

 Clinical Neuropsychology is one of the fastest growing subspecialties within psychology.
-Its growth and credibility are manifested in the continued implementation of new doctoral and post-doctoral training programs; its widely-read professional journals such as Neuropsychology and The Archives of Clinical Neuropsychology; its growing professional organizations such as the International Neuropsychological Society (INS), the National Academy of Neuropsychology (NAN) and Division 40 of the American Psychological Association; its recognition by the National Register of Health Care Providers; and establishment of credentialing boards such as the American Board of Clinical Neuropsychology and the American Board of Professional Neuropsychology.
+Its growth and credibility are manifested in the continued implementation of new doctoral and post-doctoral training programs; its widely read professional journals such as Neuropsychology and The Archives of Clinical

+Neuropsychology; its growing professional organizations such as the International Neuropsychological Society (INS), the National Academy of Neuropsychology (NAN) and Division 40 of the American Psychological Association; its recognition by the National Register of Health Care Providers; and establishment of credentialing boards such as the American Board of Clinical Neuropsychology and the American Board of Professional Neuropsychology.